 The discussion of climatological frequencies in Sect.
 3.1 suggested a strong relationship between PV cutoff occurrence and the position of jet streams.
 Additionally, Sect.
 3.2 showed that a central characteristic of PV cutoff life cycles, the frequencies of decay and reabsorption, has a remarkable regional variability.
 In this section, we investigate characteristics of the life cycles of PV cutoffs, which differ in terms of their position relative to the jet streams.
 This not only provides insight into fundamental properties of PV cutoff life cycles, but also serves to explain parts of their regional variability.
-To this aim, PV cutoffs are classified into three types: Type I forms equatorward of the jet stream, Type II between the polar and the subtropical jet streams, and Type III poleward of the jet stream (for details see Sect.
+To this end, PV cutoffs are classified into three types: Type I forms equatorward of the jet stream, Type II between the polar and the subtropical jet streams, and Type III poleward of the jet stream (for details see Sect.
 2.4).
 This classification of PV cutoffs according to the jet-relative position follows early studies by Bell and Bosart (1989) and Price and Vaughan (1992).
 According to the considerations in Sect.
-3.1 and the fundamental understanding of RWB and baroclinic life cycles (e.g., Thorncroft et al., 1993; Wernli et al., 1998) the jet-relative position is expected to be strongly linked to the type of wave breaking resulting in PV cutoff formation.
+3.1 and the fundamental understanding of RWB and baroclinic life cycles (e.g., Thorncroft et al., 1993; Wernli et al., 1998), the jet-relative position is expected to be strongly linked to the type of wave breaking resulting in PV cutoff formation.
+Therefore, the classification used here is also related to the one proposed by Palmén and Newton (1969), which was based on the shape of the breaking upper-level wave.
+Please